renatoathaydes/ceylon-gradle-plugin/README.md

 apply plugin: 'com.athaydes.ceylon'
 ```

-You can also config some properties in the `ceylon` block.
+You can configure the behaviour of the plugin in the `ceylon` block.

 For example:

 ```groovy
 ceylon {